How Ayurveda Treats Depression

 - Vata depression is sustained by loneliness.
 Try spending as much time as possible with other people

 Pitta depression can become very serious and dangerous, associated with suicidal thoughts – in which case it is necessary to consult a doctor.
 The feelings associated with this type of depression are anger, fear of failure or losing control.
 Pitta personalities are vulnerable to seasonal affective disorder – a mild form of depression occurring in winter.
+If you are a Pitta dosha here is how to treat depression with Ayurveda:

 - Rub coconut oil onto your scalp and the soles of the feet just before bedtime.